gentlefungi1/rock-paper-scissors/README.md

 ## Let's Connect!
 If you have any questions, suggestions, or just want to say hello, feel free to reach out!
 You can connect with me on [LinkedIn](https://www.linkedin.com/in/kelvin-okereafor) or [Twitter](https://twitter.com/gentlefungi)) for more information.

+## Licensing:

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 Let's keep the Rock, Paper, Scissors spirit alive and have some fun together! 🎉👋
 ```